 She kept her hand in the business while assisting her family and being there for her father.
 In the end, I don’t believe they got any less of her attention, and she didn’t have to deal with the stress of rebuilding momentum and making up for lost time.

-I’ve known many people who were on pace toward their fitness goals, and then they faced a family vacation, a change in work schedule, their kids’ summer break, the holidays, or some other minor inconvenience, and they let it totally derail their program.
+I’ve known many people who were on pace toward their fitness goals.
+Then they faced a family vacation, a change in work schedule, their kids’ summer break, the holidays, or some other minor inconvenience, and they let it derail their program.

 In our network marketing business, a single disappointment or unsupportive friend knocks some people right out of their business.

-Whether it’s weight loss, career advancement, success in a home-based business, recovery from an addiction, or building an awesome marriage, the only way you can fail is if you stop moving your feet.
-You’ll have seasons where you trot in place, and seasons where you sprint forward, but you cannot stop, no matter the roadblocks or obstacles.
+Whether it’s weight loss, career advancement, success in a home-based business, recovery from an addiction, or building a fantastic marriage, or protecting America’s values and constitutional principles, the only way you can fail is if you stop moving your feet.
+You’ll have seasons where you trot in place and seasons where you sprint forward, but you cannot stop, no matter the roadblocks or obstacles.

 Keep your feet moving!